spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/02-Week/01-Day/01-Day-LessonPlan.md

 ### 1. Instructor Do: How to Learn JavaScript (5 mins)

-* Welcome students and see how they are doing while opening up the slide deck [23-1 The Joys of JavaScript](https://docs.google.com/presentation/d/16lWA3gU8ZBvZNKHxBvZM791ntfvXf-6xQUNN3Bk-nL4/edit?usp=sharing).

-Begin going through the slides.
+* Open the slide deck [2-1 The Joys of JavaScript](https://docs.google.com/presentation/d/16lWA3gU8ZBvZNKHxBvZM791ntfvXf-6xQUNN3Bk-nL4/edit?usp=sharing) and begin going through the slides.

 * Take a moment to let students know the agenda for today.